Rainbow Valley Chambers Pillar Tours

 Depart Alice Springs approximately 7am and travel by 4WD by the Old Ghan Railway track and the Overland Telegraph line toward the Simpson Desert.
 Enroute we visit the Ewaninga Aboriginal rock art carvings – an ancient Aboriginal ceremonial ground and rainmaking site.

 Our route takes us via deserted Old Ghan Railway sidings & towns to Maryvale Cattle Station for morning tea.
 This route is where the Afghan camel trains travelled to supply Alice Springs from Adelaide until 1929, when the “Old Ghan” railway was completed.
 The “Old Ghan” was replaced by a more western new Ghan line in 1980.
-At Maryvale community store, Aboriginal artworks from the neighboring “Titjikala” community are available to purchase.
+At Maryvale community store, Aboriginal artworks from the neighbouring “Titjikala” community are available to purchase.

 Heading west we cross the Hugh River and arrive at a lookout on Charlotte Range where we can see the Simpson Desert and Chambers Pillar standing high in the distance – a great photo opportunity.